 Numerous studies have demonstrated the effectiveness of practicing mindfulness in reducing our experience of pain.
 Since meditation changes the way the mind perceives pain, the pain becomes more bearable.

-Mindfulness meditation also impacts the brain in other ways.
 A UCLA study determined that meditation actually preserves the brain as it ages.
-Additionally, a seminal study at Harvard showed that meditation changes the structure of the part of the brain that governs emotion.
+Additionally, a Harvard study showed that meditation changes the structure of the part of the brain that governs emotion.
 As a result, subjects reported a decrease in their experience of fear, stress, and anxiety.

 How to include mindfulness in your life